The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-For the week of April 7, for instance, the average annual percentage rate on credit cards was at 15.93 percent.
-This annual percentage rate is the total cost of the credit to you.
+The annual percentage rate (APR) on a credit card is the total cost of the credit to you.
 The periodic interest rate that the issuer applies to your outstanding credit card balance to arrive at your finance charge for a billing period is essentially your APR for that period.
-Most credit card issuers charge cardholders a variable interest rate based on the prime rate, which is the rate that banks charge creditworthy corporate customers and is linked to the Federal Reserve’s target rate interest rate is itself so low.
-It seems the Fed is practically giving away money.
-The target Fed funds rate is the rate at which the Fed desires banks to lend money short-term to each other.
+Most credit card issuers charge cardholders a variable interest rate based on the prime rate, which is the rate that banks charge creditworthy corporate customers and is linked to the Federal Reserve’s key benchmark policy tool, the federal funds rate.

+The target federal funds rate is the rate at which the Fed desires banks to lend money short-term to each other.
 The Fed aims for this rate, rather than explicitly setting it.
 That’s why it’s a target rate.

 Why are credit card rates so high?

-Not only that, it seems the delinquency rates on credit card loans tend to be higher than the rates for all consumer loans, according to data from the Federal Reserve.
-For instance, in April 2020, while the delinquency rate on all consumer loans was at 1.96 percent, the rate on credit card loans was at 2.12 percent.
+Not only that, the delinquency rates on credit card loans tend to be higher than the rates for all consumer loans, according to data from the Federal Reserve.
+For instance, in the third quarter of 2023, while the delinquency rate on all consumer loans was at 2.53 percent, the rate on credit card loans was at 2.98 percent.

 How you can get better card interest rates